 There is one exception to this rule: the active/inactive status on a given workflow.
 This status lives independently from the commit model so that you can immediately enable or disable a workflow in any environment without needing to go through environment promotion.
 This is your kill switch for a given workflow should you need it.

 - Channel configurations, branding, and variables do not need to be committed, as they live at the account-level.
 This means that if you make a change to a channel configuration, it will update immediately on notifications sent in that environment.

 - Any changes you have not yet committed to your current environment will apply when you're using the test runner.
 This way you can test your latest changes before you commit them to your environment.

-We recognize the importance of protecting your sensitive data, so we designed Knock from the ground-up to have privacy and security in-mind.
+We recognize the importance of protecting your sensitive data, so we designed Knock from the ground-up with privacy and security in mind.